mindspore-ai/docs/docs/mindspore/programming_guide/source_en/distributed_training_ascend.md

 - `parallel_mode`: parallel distributed mode.
 The default value is `ParallelMode.STAND_ALONE`.
 The other options are `ParallelMode.DATA_PARALLEL` and `ParallelMode.AUTO_PARALLEL`.
 - `parameter_broadcast`: the data parallel weights on the first device would be broadcast to other devices.
 The default value is `False`,
 - `gradients_mean`: During backward computation, the framework collects gradients of parameters in data parallel mode across multiple hosts, obtains the global gradient value, and transfers the global gradient value to the optimizer for update.
-The default value is `False`, which indicates that the `allreduce_sum` operation is applied.
-The value `True` indicates that the `allreduce_mean` operation is applied.
+The default value is `False`, which indicates that the `AllReduce.Sum` operation is applied.
+The value `True` indicates that the `AllReduce.Mean` operation is applied.
 - You are advised to set `device_num` and `global_rank` to their default values.
 The framework calls the HCCL API to obtain the values.

 > More about the distributed training configurations please refer to the [programming guide](https://www.mindspore.cn/docs/programming_guide/en/master/auto_parallel.html).